Vinicius Jr double keeps Real Madrid’s faint La Liga title hopes alive

 The Brazilian struck again in the 66th minute after a fine one-two with Jude Bellingham, guiding a first-time effort into the top corner.

-Vinicius provided the fireworks in an otherwise stodgy on Sunday evening for Real.
-Missing several key starters including Kylian Mbappe, Arda Guler, Thibaut Courtois and Eder Militao, Alvaro Arbeloa’s side controlled the game from the start and almost went ahead in the eighth minute when Vinicius struck the post from inside the box.
+Vinicius provided the fireworks in an otherwise stodgy performance on Sunday evening for Real.
+Missing several key starters, including Kylian Mbappe, Arda Guler, Thibaut Courtois and Eder Militao, Alvaro Arbeloa’s side controlled the game from the start and almost went ahead in the eighth minute when Vinicius struck the post from inside the box.

 But for all their possession, the visitors struggled to carve out clear chances in a slow-paced contest until Vinicius decided the match needed a jolt.

 The Brazilian winger opened the scoring 10 minutes into the second half with a superb goal.
-Bursting in from the left flank, he collected a return pass from Gonzalo inside the area, then cut towards the centre with a feint that left two defenders trailing before sending a low finish in off the left post.
+Bursting in from the left flank, he collected a return pass from Gonzalo inside the area, and then cut towards the centre with a feint that left two defenders trailing before sending a low finish in off the left post.

 Vinicius struck again 11 minutes later, this time after another darting run from the left and a slick exchange with Bellingham.

-The England midfielder returned the ball with a backheel and Vinicius, inside the box, shifted his weight before sweeping a first-time right-footed shot into the top-right corner, leaving the Espanyol goalkeeper with no chance.
+The England midfielder returned the ball with a backheel, and Vinicius, inside the box, shifted his weight before sweeping a first-time, right-footed shot into the top-right corner, leaving the Espanyol goalkeeper with no chance.